jakerella/jquery-mockjax/README.md

 * `$.mockjaxClear(id)`
   * Remove a single mockjax handler.
   * `id` is the string returned from `$.mockjax`.
+* `$.mockjax.mockedAjaxCalls()`
+  * Returns all mocked ajax calls so you can e.g. check that expected data is sent to backend.

 ### Overview: Your First Mock